 Dr. Sally Read ~ International Programs ~ 269.337.7133

 Academic programs and requirements for a specific study away program, as well as eligibility criteria, etc., are described in detail on the individual program descriptions available in the Resource Room, or via Hornet Passport.
 The CIP determines which study away programs qualify for transfer of academic credit and Kalamazoo College financial assistance/scholarships.
 Students should consult the approved Study Away programs list on the Hornet Passport regularly to determine if a program qualifies for the transfer of academic credit and Kalamazoo College financial assistance/scholarships.
-Programs may be changed, suspended, or withdrawn at any time due to political, economic, or other conditions.
+Programs may be changed, suspended, or withdrawn at any time due to political, economic, global health or other conditions.

 Students wishing to participate in study away must have a minimum 2.5 GPA at the time of application; some programs have higher minimum GPA requirements.
 Students whose GPA does not meet the College’s 2.5 minimum or the program’s minimum and who still wish to study away must meet with CIP staff prior to submitting an application to study away.

 Note: Kalamazoo College cannot waive GPA or other eligibility requirements established by other programs.
 Therefore, only certain study away programs may be available to these students.
 First-year students are not eligible to participate in study away.

 Kalamazoo students are eligible to participate in only one study away experience for credit during their time at the College.
 Students may participate in a study away program AND a Short-term or Long-term study abroad program.
 No more than ten units of credit from off-campus programs (including study abroad and study away programs) can be used to meet a student’s graduation requirements.